SwedbankPay/developer.swedbankpay.com/_includes/field-description-payer-reference.md

         The reference to the payer from the merchant system, like e-mail address, mobile number, customer number etc. Also used in [Payer Aware Payment Menu]({{payer_aware_payment_menu_url}}).
-         Mandatory if `generateRecurrenceToken`, `RecurrenceToken`,
+         Mandatory if `generateReccurenceToken`, `RecurrenceToken`,
          `generatePaymentToken` or `paymentToken` is `true`.

     {%- else -%}
-        The reference to the payer from the merchant system, like e-mail address, mobile number, customer number etc. Mandatory if `generateRecurrenceToken`, `RecurrenceToken`,
+        The reference to the payer from the merchant system, like e-mail address, mobile number, customer number etc. Mandatory if `generateReccurenceToken`, `RecurrenceToken`,
         `generatePaymentToken` or `paymentToken` is `true`.
     {%- endif -%}
 {%- endcapture -%}